domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If all you have is a hammer, everything looks like a nail.

 Say the Programmer's Prayer when needed: Please, God, help me solve this bug.

+When all else fails--when you hit a mental block--try a Parallax view.

+Focus your adult life on remembering what you liked and returning to who you were as a kid.
+As you grow up, you will forget this (or perhaps actively displace it from the memory out of rebellious rejection and thinking it must be uncool--in fact, arguably it is your most true, real, unfiltered, unique, individualistic, and actually cool self!).